All Episodes

 Because if you look at his record, he is a conservative socially and physically.

-I think the comments in the CPAC speech were such just saying by message, you know, we're not gonna change who we are as conservatives, but we have to approach people where they are as opposed to where we are.
+I think the comments in the CPAC speech were such just saying by message, we're not going to change who we are as conservatives, but we have to approach people where they are as opposed to where we are.

 Not at all.

-Not them is a question of changing your but you are you're saying they have to s we have to accommodate their premise In order to perhaps convince them or persuade them.
+You're saying we have to accommodate their premise in order to perhaps convince them or persuade them.

-Well, Rush, let's look at back at Mitch's campaign.
+Well, Rush, let's look back at Mitch's campaign.

 Well, Mitch Daniels campaigned in an RV.